Litecoin vs. Ethereum

 Ethereum

-After a period of recovery, ETH experienced a massive price surge during the 2021 bull run, reaching its all-time high of over $4,800 in November of that year.
-The market downturn in 2022 brought its price back down toward the $1,000 level.
-Since then, ETH has seen a gradual recovery, bolstered by developments like the successful transition to Proof-of-Stake and rising institutional interest, including the approval of spot Ethereum ETFs in the United States.
+ETH experienced a massive price surge during the 2021 bull run, reaching an all-time high of over $4,800 in November of that year.
+The 2022 market downturn brought its price back toward the $1,000 level.
+Since then, ETH has seen a gradual recovery, bolstered by the transition to Proof-of-Stake and rising institutional interest, highlighted by the U.S. approval of spot Ethereum ETFs in May 2024.

 Litecoin

 Litecoin launched in 2011 at a price of around $0.30.
-It remained in single digits until a price surge in late 2013 pushed it to a yearly high of $44.
-The price then declined and traded at lower levels until the 2017 bull market, when it crossed the $10 mark again and eventually peaked above $350.
+It remained in the single digits until a surge in late 2013 pushed it to a high of $44.
+The price then declined and traded at lower levels until the 2017 bull market, when it peaked above $350.

 Like Ethereum, Litecoin reached its all-time high during the 2021 bull market, hitting approximately $410 in May.
-The subsequent 2022 market decline saw its price fall below $100.
-Since late 2023, the price of LTC has remained relatively stable, generally trading in a range between $80 and $120.
+The 2022 market decline saw its price fall below $100.
+Since late 2023, the price of LTC has remained relatively stable, trading in a range significantly below its previous peak.

 Which Should You Buy: Key Considerations